MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-projects.md

 0. Write some tests for your app with RSpec + Capybara.
     * RSpec can come up in interviews so it's important to practice.
     * Many employers love to see tests in your Github.
-0. Create a guided tour that starts when someone logs in as a guests.
+0. Create a guided tour that starts when someone logs in as a guest.
    Check out [Shepherd][shepherd]